PaulCardoos/GoogleMapsWeatherAPI-Android/README.md

 ```
 git clone https://github.com/PaulCardoos/GoogleMapsWeatherAPI-Android.git
 ```
-After you clone the open simply open the application in Android Studio and run it on an emulator or your device.
+After you clone the repository simply open the application in Android Studio and run it on an emulator or your device.
 You can connect a phone to your computer, enable devoloper mode and execute the code via Android Studio.

 This application was physically tested on a Samsung Galaxy S9+.